 - Try to make use of visuals whenever applicable.
 Imagine reading something that looks like lengthy blocks of black text on white background.
 It will unlikely encourage you to continue reading.
 Compare that to reading something with photos or even stock illustrations inserted.
 Reading experience with imagery is 100% better.
 Visuals are particularly recommended when writing about boring facts and corporate updates.
 Depending on your tone-of-voice, your own pictures (non-stock) featuring the in-house employees always do better.

 - Observe propriety.
 Creativity and some humor make newsletters better but it’s important to always bear propriety in mind.
-Being appropriate is expected in all types of organization communication.
+Being appropriate is expected in all types of organizational communication.
 When reporting about layoffs or poor company performance, for example, humor is certainly out of the question.
 It might go without saying, but it’s not right to make fun of unfortunate events and to make fun of a specific employee or department for the sake of making the newsletter engaging.

-- Keep improving. – A/B testing is a form of experiment to determine tweaks that can enhance the results of a project or campaign.
+- Keep improving. – A/B testing is a form of an experiment to determine tweaks that can enhance the results of a project or campaign.
 There are a number of other email newsletter tests you can consider.
 In doing internal email newsletters, think mostly about the subject lines and the type of topics.
-Of course the changes or tweaks that received the most favorable KPI’s / statistics will likely be used for succeeding newsletters.
+Of course, the changes or tweaks that received the most favorable KPI’s / statistics will likely be used for succeeding newsletters.
 But next to the numbers, quality feedback is also important, you can just walk up to your colleagues and ask or do it in form of an employee questionnaire.

 Recommended Internal Newsletter Content

 Newsletters can have both business and non-business types of content.
 Obviously, both types have to be treated differently.
-It’s important to always keep them interesting and engaging like mentioned before, so you might want to go for a mix.
+It’s important to always keep them interesting and engaging like mentioned before so you might want to go for a mix.